bosbase/js-sdk/docs/SCRIPTS_API.md

 ## Overview

-`pb.scripts` provides superuser-only helpers for storing and managing function code snippets (for example, Python scripts) in a dedicated database table.
-The SDK handles table creation, CRUD helpers, and automatic version bumps whenever a script is updated.
+`pb.scripts` provides superuser-only helpers for storing and managing function code snippets (for example, Python scripts) through the `/api/scripts` endpoints.
+The backend takes care of persistence and automatic version bumps whenever a script is updated.

 **Table schema**
 - `id` (uuidv7, auto-generated)